MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-account-management.md

 By implementing the enhanced account management experience, you can offer these benefits to your customers:

-- Customers can see how much data is available, and the amount of time left until their subscriptions expires, in the network flyout.
+- Customers can see how much data is available, and the amount of time left until their subscription expires, in the network flyout.
 - Customers can top up their prepaid subscriptions over mobile connectivity, even when they run out of prepaid balance or their subscriptions has expired.
 - You can manage your network flyout offering based on customer's subscription status.